General How will SQL Sentry software help my business save money? Our customers measure real savings in several ways:

 Will I still need to use SQL Server Management Studio for any job management functions?
 Not always, but in some cases yes.
 Many aspects of job management can be handled from the SQL Sentry interface.
 For the items that do require Management Studio, you will be prompted to open it when needed.
 In these few cases, SQL Sentry actually handles talking to Management Studio for you.

 Where is SQL Sentry software installed?
 The SQL Sentry Console, SQL Sentry Server service, and database can all be installed on the same computer, or they can be distributed on separate computers.
-In a typical installation, the console will be installed on your workstation computer(s), the database installed on a SQL Server 2000, 2005 or 2008 instance on your local area network, and the server service installed on the same computer as the SQL Sentry database, or another non-production server in the same LAN.
+In a typical installation, the console will be installed on your workstation computer(s), the database installed on a SQL Server 2005, 2008, 2008 R2 or 2012 instance on your local area network, and the server service installed on the same computer as the SQL Sentry database, or another non-production server in the same LAN.
 The console(s) and server service(s) are each configured to point to the same SQL Sentry database during setup.

 Is SQL Sentry software difficult to configure?
 SQL Sentry software is now easier than ever to configure with the Quick Start Wizard, which runs the first time you open the SQL Sentry Console.
 The wizard incorporates most of the steps documented in the Quick Start Guide in a simple and easy to follow process.